dylanroscover/Sndviz/README.md

 * Select OPs between different Touch instances using: `op.SndvizReceiver.op('name-of-module')`.
 * OP shortcuts can also be found on the `Modules` page of the Sndviz base component.

-The following Sndviz modules are currently implemented (all TOPs are in RGBA format):
+(OUTDATTED) The following Sndviz modules are currently implemented (all TOPs are in RGBA format):
 1. `avg1` - A 1x1 pixel of averages for high (red), mid (green) and low (blue) ranges.
 Alpha channel is an average of all ranges.
 1. `avg2` - A 4x4 matrix of averages for high (red), mid (green) and low (blue) values.
 Alpha channel is an average of all ranges.
 1. `bars1` - A 1D feedback texture of detected beats (RGBA).
 Alpha channel is float, RGB are boolean values.